argoproj/argo-rollouts/docs/proposals/statefulset-support.md

 Any support for Stateful workloads should not reimplement the statefulset controller nor alter guarantees that the statefulset controller provides.

+### StatefulSet Types
 For purpose of this proposal we identify two general types of applications deployed using statefulsets

 #### Type 1
 Distributed databases such as postgres, consul, etc. These typically use a headless service.
 Pods connect directly to other pods.
 These workloads are quorum sensitive.
 Examples would be databases such as postgres or consul.
+PVC's on these types of workloads might want to be snapshotted before an upgrade and automatically restored if a change fails.

 #### Type 2
  Applications that use persistent storage but do not connect directly via a k8s service.
 Examples might include log aggregators.

 # Background

-## Argo Rollout plugins

-Currently Argo Rollouts supports providing [plugins](https://argoproj.github.io/argo-rollouts/plugins/).
-These plugins can be referenced by canary steps in the Rollout spec.

 #### Statefulset workload
 One reason statefulsets are used is that they provide a stable pod identity.
 This can be used to associate a parituclar pod with a PVC.